Gogorenascence/billing-notes/ICDLog.md

 G44.309 Post-traumatic headache, Unspecified, not intractable V53.5XXF Driver of SUV injured in collision with another vehicle in traffic accident.

+S92.334A Nondisplaced fracture of second metatarsal bone, right foot, initial encounter for closed fracture S92.334A Nondisplaced fracture of third metatarsal bone, right foot, initial encounter for closed fracture S92.534A Nondisplaced fracture of distal phalanx of right lesser toe(s)

 59 mod treatment in overlaping areas massage and adjustments can't be on the areas without modifiers